 You can also use your hands or a hammer to bang the can from the bottom.
 Do this gently (not too hard) a few times to loosen the dried paint inside the nozzle, which can ultimately fix the blockages.

 But remember, the viscosity of paint from different manufacturers varies considerably.
 For example, Rust-Oleum spray paint is slightly thicker than Krylon, so you should shake it up more.

 Method 5- Try to Spray the Can Upside Down

 This method is also similar to the above.
 But here, you will be hitting the can on the surface and then trying to spray the paint from the can in an upside-down position.

 - Hit the bottom of the can on a hard surface like a table.

-- Spray the nozzle gently; hopefully, it will unclog the clogged spray nozzle as the liquid forces out to find its way.
+- Spray gently; hopefully, it will unclog the clogged spray nozzle as the liquid forces out to find its way.

-- If the nozzle is still clogged, apply pressure on the can by pressing it with your thumb while holding it in an upside-down position.
+- If it’s still clogged, apply pressure on the can by pressing it with your thumb while holding it in an upside-down position.